amber-lang/amber-docs/docs/stdlib/doc/text.md

 pub fun starts_with(text: Text, prefix: Text): Bool
 ```

-Check if text starts with a value
+Checks if text starts with a value.

 ## `ends_with`